Information for First-Year Students

 Rush, Recruitment and Intake

 You will have many opportunities made available to you at DePauw, one being Greek Life.
 The tradition of Greek Life at DePauw dates back to 1845.
 Today nearly sixty-nine percent of our students affiliate – or join – a fraternity or sorority here at DePauw.
-If you are interested in fraternity and sorority life, you will have the opportunity to join during either Fraternity Rush, Panhellenic Recruitment or through the membership intake process for National Pan-Hellenic Council, Multicultural Greek Council or local organizations.
+If you are interested in fraternity and sorority life, you will have the opportunity to join during either Fraternity Recruitment, Panhellenic Recruitment or through the membership intake process for National Pan-Hellenic Council, Multicultural Greek Council or local organizations.

 Membership is by invitation obtained through a process called “recruitment.”
 Anyone admitted to the University as a regular full-time student and who meets academic standards is eligible to participate in fraternity and sorority recruitment activities.
 It is important to note that some students with Community Standards sanctions may have restrictions on participation in this process.